Greenstand/Greenstand-Overview/Contributing.md

 ### [Volunteer Signup Form](https://docs.google.com/forms/d/e/1FAIpQLSe61HDJKVH16vtTxhXpbwCH-wTVN1e6XoVU1riWjJ-ne5SIiA/viewform?usp=sf_link)

 ## Your first contribution
-* Find a task you would like to work on by browsing individual repositories issue lists below.
+* Find a task you would like to work on by browsing the repositories' issue lists below.
 Please post your intentions in the relevant slack channel to let others know what you are working.
    * [General Issues](https://github.com/Greenstand/Development-Overview/issues)
    * Java Issues: [Android](https://github.com/Greenstand/treetracker-android/issues)